sstelfox/stelfox.net/content/notes/auditd.md

 tunnel.

-The final option for getting logs off the system, is to specify a custom dispatcher using the `dispatcher` config option in `/etc/audit/auditd.conf`.
+The final option for getting logs off the system, is to specify a custom dispatcher using the `dispatcher` configuration option in `/etc/audit/auditd.conf`.
 This needs to be an executable on the system that will take audit records through STDIN.
 A custom dispatcher could POST individual events to an API, log the events directly to syslog, or anything else that can be coded.
 This will be run with root permissions, so the ability for it to drop permissions is highly desirable.

 ## Configuration